Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Acknowledgement

 \section{Acknowledgement}

-XL and QQ are grateful for the generous support from U-M START \& PODS grants, a gift from KLA, NSF CAREER CCF 2143904, NSF CCF 2212066, NSF CCF 2212326, and ONR N00014-22-1-2529.
+XL and QQ are grateful for the generous support from NSF CAREER CCF 2143904, NSF CCF 2212066, NSF CCF 2212326, NSF IIS 2312842, ONR N00014-22-1-2529, and an AWS AI Award.
 JZ and ZZ express their appreciation for the support received from NSF grants CCF-2240708 and CCF-2241298.
 SL acknowledges support from NSF NRT-HDR award 1922658 and Alzheimer's Association grant AARG-NTF-21-848627, while CFG acknowledges support from NSF OAC-2103936.
 We would also like to thank Dr. Chong You (Google Research) and Dr. Hongyuan Mei (TTIC) for their valuable discussions and support throughout this work.

 { }

 \appendices